 3. Or you can also empty the Trash by opening Finder by holding down the Command and Shift, then selecting Delete.

 If you want to set up Empty Trash Automatically, just go to Finder, choose Preferences > Advanced, and tick “Remove items from the Trash after 30 days”.

 2. Manage Time Machine Backup

 It’s not right if you think that the Mac Time Machine backup is only stored on the external drive and takes up no disk space.
-Actually, Time Machine works through using both remote storage devices and the local disk for backups if you are making a backup via Wi-Fi.
+Actually, Time Machine works by using both remote storage devices and the local disk for backups if you are making a backup via Wi-Fi.
 And the local backups will increase your computer's system storage.

 Although macOS will automatically purge the local Time Machine backup if there is "not enough storage disk" on Mac, the deletion sometimes lags behind the storage change.

 Therefore, it's critical to manage Time Machine backup.
 Here we will recommend a workaround to help you delete the Time Machine backup files on Mac manually.